jagennath-hari/Edge-Optimized-Tracking-System/README.md

 bash build.sh
 ```

-Compiling the code (One time process).
+Compiling the code inside the container.
 ```
 bash compile.sh
 ```

+These need to be done only once and do not have to be repeated.
 ## ⌛️ Running on sample data
 To run the composed container with Triton and the executable.
 ```